Ary3ndra/AzMon-notify/NOTIFICATIONS.md

        phone: "4479XXXXXXXX"     # your number, country code, NO +
        apikey: "123456"          # from the reply
    ```
 No Meta app, no cost for personal use.
-(CallMeBot is a third party — only alert
+CallMeBot is a third-party free relay —
-titles/text are sent to it.)
+only the short summary line is sent to it (see the privacy note above), but
+it does see your phone number and API key as part of every request.

 ## ✈️ Telegram — ~2 minutes
 1. In Telegram, message **@BotFather** → `/newbot` → copy the **bot token**.